Torsors on loop groups and the Hitchin fibration: Approximation and algebraization

 The restriction of the surjection $\wt{A} \surjects \ov{A}$ to each coset of $\ov{I}$ is injective, to the effect that this surjection is a local homeomorphism for the topologies that we are about to define.

-We first endow the ideal $I$ with its $t$-adic topology, then $A$ with the unique ring topology for which the ideal $I \subset A$ is open, and, finally, $A[\f 1t]$ with the unique ring topology for which the map $A \ra A[\f 1t]$ is continuous and open \up{the existence of such ring topologies is ensured by the axioms \cite{BouTG}*{III.49, (AV$_{\text{I}}$)--(AV$_{\text{II}}$)}}.
+We first endow the ideal $I$ with its $t$-adic topology, then $A$ with the unique ring topology for which the ideal $I \subset A$ is open, and, finally, $A[\f 1t]$ with the unique ring topology for which the map $A \ra A[\f 1t]$ is continuous and open \up{the existence of such ring topologies is ensured by the axioms \cite{BouTG}*{Chapitre~III, section 6, num\'{e}ro 3, axiomes (AV$_{\text{I}}$)--(AV$_{\text{II}}$)}}.
 Concretely, the resulting \emph{$(t, I)$-adic} ring topologies on $A$ and $A[\f{1}{t}]$ are determined by the respective open neighborhood bases of zero

 In particular, we have the identification of topological rings \be \tst A[\f 1t] \isomto \ov{A}[\f 1t]. \ee We caution that the topology on $A[\f 1t]$ is not defined by ideals, in other words, it is not $A[\f 1t]$-linear, only $A$-linear.
 We let $\wh{A}$ and $\wh{A[\f{1}{t}]}$ be the completions, so that, explicitly, \be \tst \wh{A} \ce \varprojlim_{m > 0} (A/t^mI) \q \x{and} \q \wh{A[\f{1}{t}]} \cong \varprojlim_{m > 0} (A[\f{1}{t}]/\im(t^m I \ra A[\f{1}{t}])), \ee where the individual terms that appear in the last limit need not be rings, only their limit $\wh{A[\f{1}{t}]}$ is.
 By \eqref{eqn:put-in-bar}, the topological ring $\wh{A[\f{1}{t}]}$ depends only on the Gabber--Ramero triple $(\ov{A}, t, \ov{I})$.